 The traits of that one cat were then passed on to all its descendents.
 The Burmese cat has only been available outside Burma since 1919.

 On April 08/04, the journal Science reported that the bones of an 8-month-old kitten were found 16 inches (40 cm) from the curled-up human female skeleton in a Neolithic grave in Cyprus dating from about 9,500 years ago.
-Researchers from the National Museum of Natural History (Paris, France) led by Jean-Denis Vigne says it is an example of one of the earliest domesticated cats, since before this find it was
+Researchers from the National Museum of Natural History (Paris, France) led by Jean-Denis Vigne says it is an example of one of the earliest domesticated cats, since prior to this find it had [incorrectly] been

-The animal skeleton was not actually that of the modern domesticated cat (Felis domesticus) but rather a forest cat (Felis silvestris,) a wild cat somewhat larger than the house cat.
+The animal skeleton was not actually that of the modern domesticated cat (Felis domesticus) however, but rather that of a forest cat (Felis silvestris,) a wild cat somewhat larger than the house cat.
 The sex of either skeleton has yet to be determined.

 Researchers note that, since the island of Cyprus was not the habitat of any